ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 - /photo-gallery
 - /weather

-When a user hit the URL `/weather` in a browser, the react app with React Router loads our react application, look at the URL, checks the mapping of what to render and then renders only the `todo-list` portion of the code.
+When a user appends `/weather` to the path in their browser, React Router will only render the components specified within the `/weather` route.

 ## Setup

-The package we are going to use is react-router.
+The package we are going to use is react-router-dom.

 ```sh
 npm install react-router-dom